alvinchen1/DoorSignIOT/README.md

-Windows 10 IoT Core sample code
+Door Sign IoT based on Windows 10 IoT Core sample code
 ===============

+Used this:
 [Documentation for this sample](https://developer.microsoft.com/en-us/windows/iot/samples/iotbrowser)

 ## How to download: